Travel Nurse Application Submission

 CONFIRMATION

 Due to the fact that most travel nurses work concurrently with several agencies when searching for their next contract it is VERY important to make it clear to your recruiter(s) that they are NOT to submit your profile to any hospital without your prior approval.
 This is imperative to make clear to the recruiter.
-The last thing that you want is for a hospital to get your profile from two different companies or for you to get an unexpected phone call for an interview that you didn’t know you were being submitted for.
-This DOES happen so please make sure to communicate this with your recruiter.
+It can be very frustrating and appear unprofessional to receive a phone call for a job interview you are not prepared for, so just make sure your recruiter is communicating with you.
+Ask them to simply confirm when you are submitted, so you know to be watching for a phone call!

 It’s perfectly acceptable to be submitted to several hospitals at the same time.
 You should keep notes on which company has permission to submit you to which hospitals.
 Keeping track of this information makes it easy to follow-up with the correct recruiter.